Forex stands for foreign exchange and it is the name given to the currency market/foreign exchange market on which FX traders buy and sell currencies.

 Given that gold and silver are oldest forms of money, it makes sense that they would be available to trade too.
 The spot gold price is quoted with the symbol XAU/USD and silver is XAG/USD.

-FAQs: How to calculate profit in forex
+FAQs: How to calculate profit when you trade forex

 What is a pip in forex?